 At a consumer/commercial level there are two groups of stations, the mid-market weather stations and the higher spec weather stations.
 The mid-market brands include:

-The main higher spec brand that is priced economically is Davis.
-There are other high spec brands but you tend to be moving into commercial/industrial territory which is reflected in price but not really reflected in additional functionality, accuracy or robustness for the typical user.
+The main higher spec brand that is priced economically is Davis Instruments.
+We also stock Barani Designs, for commercial applications and high accuracy.
+There are other high-spec brands but you tend to be moving into commercial/industrial automation territory which is reflected in price but not really reflected in additional functionality, accuracy or robustness for the typical user.
 We’ll talk further about Davis stations later.

 So given the similarity across the mid-market brands how do you decide which mid-market weather station to buy?

 Semi-Complete Wireless Weather Stations